irawoodring/343/python-overview/PITCHME.md

 ***

 You can *sort of* have private variables in Python by using Python's variable mangling abilities.
 Variable mangling occurs when we prefix a variable we wish to be private with the ```__``` characters.
 This causes Python to internally rename the variable (you can read up on how this happens but we will not discuss it in class).
+---
+This "mangling" of variables is a useful way to make data harder to access, but isn't perfect.
+It complicates things.
+Often, Python programmers use a single underscore to prefix a variable.
+This tells other Python programmers it should be considered private.

-In general you should prefix "private" variables with these characters
+In general you should prefix "private" variables with one of those conventions.
 ---
 ```Python
 class Blah: